Zapatero "absolutely" rules out economic rescue for Spain

 "If according to some calculations Ireland needs 80 billion (euros) then Spain would need 800 billion," Donges said.

-"The European Financial Stability Fund (at 440 billion euros) does not have that much money so you would need either to give the plan more resources, which is not the solution, or tell Spain to fix things as best it can, which is not a remedy either," he added.
+"The European Financial Stability Fund does not have that much money so you would need either to give the plan more resources, which is not the solution, or tell Spain to fix things as best it can, which is not a remedy either," he added.

-Spain's economy was hard hit by a massive property bubble and the global economic crisis in 2008 and 2009, and it now suffers from an unemployment rate of about 20 percent, along with zero economic growth in the third quarter.
+Spain's economy was hard hit by the property bubble and international economic crisis in 2008 and 2009, and it now suffers from an unemployment rate of about 20 percent, along with zero economic growth in the third quarter.

-Zapatero said he had no plan to call elections which are not due until early 2012.
+Zapatero said he had no plan to call early elections, due in early 2012.

 "I was elected for a four-year mandate and I am going to complete it responsibly.
 It fell to me to live through a major economic crisis.
 I know this country needs reforms and I am going to carry them out."